How to Play Jungle and Win Games - Ultimate Guide to Carry

 If League games were based ONLY on the skill, micro, and macro wise, the League would look different.
 Instead, we have FPS drops, lags, hardware malfunction, and all the random mishaps that can happen.
 Aside from that, there is also a psychological aspect of the game.
 It's important especially in the jungle, since it is the most flamed role.

 We have all seen clips of him doing dumb stuff, getting killed and then flaming the crap out of his poor jungler.
 This is jungling in a nutshell.
-Sometimes you will have understanding and forgiving laners, but most of the times be prepared, that they will blame you for their mistakes.
+Sometimes you will have an understanding and forgiving laners, but most of the time are prepared, that they will blame you for their mistakes.

 'Better jungler' phrase became a meme.
 No comments.